565407548/spmia-auth-7/README.md

 If the active profile is production , both sets of properties—application.yml and application-production.yml— will be returned, with those properties in application-production.yml taking precedence over the default properties in application.yml.

+## circuit breaker
+By default, if a circuit breaker protected method is invoked over 20 times, and more than 50% of those invocations fail over a period of 10 seconds, the circuit will be thrown into an open state.
+All subsequent calls will be handled by the fallback method.
+After 5 seconds, the circuit will enter a half-open state, and the original method will be attempted again.

 ## 待研究问题
 + 多 eureka 问题